The Best Soul Food Style Candied Sweet Potatoes

 And you know what’s funny?
 My parents didn’t see them as vegetables because they were sweet.
 So when they made candied sweet potatoes for dinner, they would still serve them with a green vegetable on the side.
 Lol!

 That’s probably because they taste just like a warm sweet potato pie, so I will say this before getting into the ingredients: You’ll need to COOK ALOT!
 Lol!
-Just to be on the safe side, okay?
+Just to be on the safe side.
+Lol!

-I say this because I’m almost certain you’ll want second, third, and fourths and have people asking for more!
+I say this because I’m almost certain you’ll want seconds, thirds, and fourths and will have people asking for more!
 LMBO!
 Let me talk about the ingredients I like, why I use them, and what they do for the dish.

 Ingredients you’ll need:

 • Honey and light corn syrup: We use honey and Karo syrup as the base for the candied sauce.
 I can’t tell you how many DMs I received from my subscribers asking which one they should use.
 “Why not both?”
-They each have a unique flavor, and combining them only adds more depth of flavor!
+They’re both sweet with a unique flavor, and combining them only adds more depth of flavor!

-• Butter: Butter makes everything taste better, and I use a nice amount.
+• Unsalted Butter: Butter makes everything taste better, and I use a nice amount.
 It’s mainly used for flavor, to help loosen the candied sauce, and to give it a nice consistency.
+Make sure to use unsalted butter.

 • Vanilla: Vanilla is such an important ingredient.
 It gives the candied sauce its fantastic flavor.
 I don’t know what the world would do without vanilla; it’s responsible for all the desserts we love being so good.